 origin: ulnar aspect of the superficial venous network of the dorsum ...

-Batson venous plexus (or Batson veins) is a network of veins with no valves that connect deep pelvic veins draining the bladder, prostate, and rectum to the internal vertebral venous plexus 1.
-These veins are important because they are believed to provide a route for spread of pelvic cancer meta...
+Batson venous plexus, also known as Batson veins, are a network of veins with no valves that connect deep pelvic veins draining the bladder, prostate, and rectum to the internal vertebral venous plexus 1.
+These veins are important because they are believed to provide a route for spread of pelvic...

 Blunt cerebrovascular injury (BCVI) is an uncommon but serious consequence of blunt trauma to the head and neck.

 It is often part of multi-trauma with a significant series of blunt trauma CTA reporting an incidence of approximately 1% 3.
 A large systematic review and meta-analysis...

 The Borden classification of dural arteriovenous fistulas (DAVF) groups these lesions into three types based upon the site of venous drainage and the presence or absence of cortical venous drainage.
 It was first proposed in 1995 1.
 At the time of writing (July 2016), it is probably less popular ...

 Bouthillier et al. described (in 1996) 1 a seven segment internal carotid artery (ICA) classification system.
 It remains the most widely used system for describing ICA segments at the time of writing (mid-2016).

 There are a few other classifications systems including those proposed by Fisher (1...